Q: Can you tell us a little bit about yourself? Your background, your interests, your dreams?

 Q: When you close your eyes late at night, and imagine waking up and starting a new adventure: what is that adventure?

-Q: Can you tell us about your hobbies?
+Q: Can you tell us about any obstacles?

 Q: What continues to inspire you about Montessori?